-Moreover, every such kid $R$ has type $(\geq n_{\epsilon},\geq m_{\epsilon})$ with respect to the $t$-bipartite set $W \cup B$ by \eqref{form68} and \eqref{form90}, if we define the concept of \emph{type} using $N$-tangency; this is fine, since $N$ is still an absolute constant.
-On the other hand, by Lemma \ref{wolffMeasures}, the maximal cardinality of incomparable $(\epsilon,t)$-rectangles of type $(\geq n_{\epsilon},\geq m_{\epsilon})$ is bounded from above by
+Moreover, every such child $R$ has type $(\geq \n_{\epsilon},\geq \m_{\epsilon})$ with respect to the $t$-bipartite set $W \cup B$ by \eqref{form68} and \eqref{form90} (as we already mentioned above, we define the concept of \emph{type}, recall Definition \ref{def:type}, using $N$-tangency).
+On the other hand, by Lemma \ref{wolffMeasures}, given $\tau > 0$, the maximal cardinality of incomparable $(\epsilon,t)$-rectangles of type $(\geq \n_{\epsilon},\geq \m_{\epsilon})$ is bounded from above by